DArcMattr/presos/ocwp-201509-develop.md

-# Ye Old Tyme WordPress AJAX
+# Ye Olde Tyme WordPress AJAX

 ## Understanding the Old to Roll in the New